What is the application process?

 International students may receive university credit for A-level coursework depending on their final grades in those courses.
 In order to receive credit, however, students must submit a course-by-course evaluation by World Education Service (WES).
 This evaluation should be mailed to the Office of International Admission.
 The number of credits awarded is determined on a case-by-case basis.

-Students who hold a non-student visa may apply for admission to Moravian College, however, students must meet all academic requirements and be accepted to Moravian College before they can apply for a change of status to a student visa (i.e. F-1 or J-1).
+Students who hold a non-student visa may apply for admission to Moravian University, however, students must meet all academic requirements and be accepted to Moravian University before they can apply for a change of status to a student visa (i.e. F-1 or J-1).
 Certain non-student visa holders, such as B-1, B-2 visitors and F-2 (unless a minor) applying for F-1 status may not begin their program of study until the change of status has been approved by USCIS.

 How do I apply for a change of status?